Love Island Norway: Season 2 (2020)

 The second Norwegian season of the series was broadcast by TV 2, took place in Buenos Aires, Argentina and premiered on 5 January 2020.
 The host was Morten Hegseth and the narrator was Egil Skurdal.
 This was the first season to introduce Casa Amor.

 The final was shown on 27 February 2020, and the winners were Nora Haukland and Johannes Klemp.
 They chose to share the cash prize of 300,000 NOK.

-None of the couples from this season are still together, but the winners Klemp and Haukland were together for almost two years after being becoming engaged in April 2021.
+None of the couples from this season are still together, but the winners Klemp and Haukland were together for 1,5 years after being becoming engaged in April 2021 and splitting up in August 2021.